Sell more with better email & SMS

 Now that you have your email ready to go, it’s time to send it.
 Add your contact list and then choose which recipients you want to contact with this email.
 If you don’t have a preferred audience for this campaign specifically, just choose to send it to all the users within your audience.

-After you have all the contact information sorted, you will have the option to send the email right away or schedule it for later.
+After you have all the contact information sorted, you’ll have the option to send the email right away or schedule it for later.

 Sounds easy, right?